NEW BOOKS AND HOMETOWNS

 The Grand Theater, in downtown New Albany, Indiana, where I spent many babysitting quarters.
-If you scrunched down low enough in the seat, so you wouldn’t be spotted by the ushers, you could stay for the second showing.
+If you scrunched down low enough in the seat–meaning you crouched on the floor–the ushers were unable to spot you, meaning you got the second showing for free.

-What I also had access to was The Grand movie theater, where, for a quarter, I could give berth to my passion for story.
-In truth, those quarters weren’t always spent on the movies, for very often, I’d use the money for bus fare, spending many, many a Saturday afternoon sitting on the floor of the public library, reading every art book on the shelves, then filling a paper bag with as many books as I could carry for the bus ride home.
+What I had access to in New Albany was The Grand movie theater, where, for a quarter, I gave berth to my passion for story.
+In truth, those quarters weren’t always spent on the movies, for I spent many of my Saturday afternoons sitting on the floor of the public library, reading every art book on the shelves, then filling a paper bag with as many books as I could carry for the bus ride home.
 You’ll see glimpses of the library in several of these stories, along with a number of historic landmarks from New Albany, some of which I was forced to rename.
 Turns out you have to be careful about mentioning historic landmarks, especially if your protagonist happens to be a woman delivering babies in the basement of a bar—and then making them available for adoption for a price.
 Or if she is a teenager working in one of those historic landmarks as she waits out her boyfriend’s mental health commitments.
 Mustn’t stain the reputation, or so my editor has told me, by associating questionable activity with the kind of real-life place where your granny’s Saturday garden club is apt to tour.

 Just wouldn’t be good for anyone’s reputation.